-Polycystic ovarian syndrome (PCOS) is caused by an imbalance in a female’s androgen hormone levels.
-This hormonal imbalance can cause a number of issues, including difficulty achieving pregnancy by creating an irregular menstrual cycle.1 During ovulation, females with PCOS do not create all the necessary hormones for their eggs to fully mature.
-This causes some of the eggs to remain in the fluid-filled sacs in which they were produced, which leads to the formation of cysts in the female’s ovaries.
-These cysts are not harmful but can create hormone imbalances, making PCOS the most common cause of female infertility.2
+Polycystic ovary (or ovarian) syndrome, also known as PCOS, is the most common endocrine ailment affecting people with uteruses, impacting about 8-13% of adults of reproductive age and approximately 6-18% of adolescents.1 PCOS is caused by an imbalance in an individual’s androgen hormone levels.
+This hormonal imbalance can cause a number of issues, including difficulty achieving pregnancy, by creating an irregular menstrual cycle.2 During ovulation, those with PCOS do not produce all the hormones necessary for their eggs to fully mature.
+In some cases, this causes a portion of the eggs to remain in the fluid-filled sacs in which they were produced, which leads to the formation of cysts in the ovaries.
+Though more often than not, these cysts remain small and are not harmful, in rare instances, a cyst may rupture or twist an ovary, resulting in severe abdominal pain as well as nausea and vomiting.3 However, the presence of cysts on the ovaries can create hormone imbalances, making PCOS the most common cause of infertility in people with uteruses.2

 Causes of PCOS

-- Low-grade inflammation: Inflammation is when a body’s white blood cells produce substances to fight infection.
-Research has shown that many females with PCOS are also at an increased risk for coronary heart disease and type 2 diabetes.
-Those conditions often result in low-grade inflammation which may influence polycystic ovaries to produce more androgen.
+Inflammation occurs when the body’s immune system sends inflammatory cells and cytokines to combat foreign agents or help heal an injury.
+This leads to a rush of blood swelling the affected area in order to fight infection.6 Research has shown that individuals with PCOS are at an increased risk of both coronary heart disease and type 2 diabetes.
+These conditions often result in low-grade inflammation, which may influence polycystic ovaries to produce more androgen.

 Symptoms of PCOS

-PCOS affects females as young as eleven years of age.
-Between 1 in 10 and 1 in 20 females of childbearing age have PCOS.
-This syndrome affects up to 5 million females in the United States.4 Signs usually appear soon after the female’s first menstrual cycle.
-However, the syndrome may also develop later in life, especially after a considerable weight gain.
-One of the main consequences of this syndrome is an excess production of androgen, which is produced only in small amounts in unaffected, healthy females.
-This hormone imbalance can affect females’ bodies in several ways.2 It is possible that one or more of the following symptoms will accompany a diagnosis of PCOS:
+PCOS affects people as young as eleven years of age.
+Between 1 in 10 and 1 in 20 individuals with uteruses of childbearing age have PCOS, and this syndrome affects up to 5 million people in the United States.7 PCOS-like symptoms usually appear soon after a person’s first menstrual cycle.
+However, the syndrome may also develop later in life, commonly after a considerable weight gain.
+One of the main consequences of this syndrome is an excess production of androgen, which is produced only in small amounts in unaffected individuals.
+This hormone imbalance can affect the body in several ways.2 It is possible that one or more of the following symptoms will accompany a diagnosis of PCOS:

 - Cysts in the ovaries